 - Comedy – Whether it’s an improv act, a late night variety show, or a look into the weird world of fandom, we want more laughs.

-- Exercise Events – Whether it’s Zumba set to Kpop or a peaceful morning yoga session, we’d like to offer geeky workouts.
+- Exercise Events – Zumba set to Kpop or a peaceful morning yoga session?
+Yes!
+Give us those geeky workouts.

 - Advanced Education – Informational panels should dig deep or explore specific subjects inside the fandom.